 Where to bet on Smite

 In a competitive esports setting, SMITE is played in 5v5 matchups between two teams in the game’s “Conquest” mode.
 Each team’s goal is to destroy the Titan in the enemy team’s base, and these only become vulnerable after the destruction of at least one full lane’s towers and one Phoenix.
 The game is played on a map of three lanes and a jungle area of neutral monsters between the lanes.
-Each of the five players on a team fulfill one of five roles:
+Each of the five players on a team fulfills one of five roles:

 - AD Carry: Starts the game in the “duo lane.”
 His or her job is to carry the team to victory in the later game stage, after starting the game with relatively weaker stats.